bootstrapworld/curriculum/lessons/Early-Math/evaluating-exponents/langs/en-us/slides.md

 {layout="Investigate"}
 # Expressions with Exponents

-- Try the @printable-exercise{matching-expressions-to-circles.adoc} to practice matching Circles of Evaluation with their corresponding mathematical expressions.
+- Try the @printable-exercise{pages/matching-expressions-to-circles.adoc} to practice matching Circles of Evaluation with their corresponding mathematical expressions.
-- Translate between Circles of Evaluation, mathematical expressions, and words on @printable-exercise{translating-exponent-expressions.adoc}
+- Translate between Circles of Evaluation, mathematical expressions, and words on @printable-exercise{pages/translating-exponent-expressions.adoc}

 ---
 {layout="Investigate"}
 # Expressions with Exponents

-In @printable-exercise{wodb.adoc}, examine each Circle of Evaluation to determine which expressions in the set are equivalent.
+In @printable-exercise{pages/wodb.adoc}, examine each Circle of Evaluation to determine which expressions in the set are equivalent.
 The first problem is below.

 @image{images/wodb.png}